Vitaly-Work/java-courses-gen-ai-bootcamp/data-training-for-devs/courses/Data_Training_for_Java_developers/apache-airflow/tasks/task.md

 - add a connection in Airflow UI
     - choose DBT Cloud as the connection type
     - look up the domain/account values from the URL you used to work with your DBT Cloud project
+    - **PITFALL:** do not forget to specify your tenant in the Airflow connection settings (this is the host part of your DBT Cloud project HTTP URL)
 - add another step to your `data-quality-pipeline` DAG from step 4
     - add the following import
     ```python